Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Resolvent estimates for mildly trapping manifolds

 Let $X := \mathbb R \times Y$ and $g:=dr^2 + f(r)^{4/(d-1)}g_Y$ for some $f \in C^\infty(\mathbb R;(0,1])$ which is 1 on $\mathbb R \setminus (-R,R)$ for some $R>0$ and has a nondegenerate minimum as its only critical point in $(-R,R)$: see Figure \ref{f:hourglass}.

 Suppose $V = h^2 V_W$, with $V_W = V_W(r)\in C_c^\infty((-R,R))$.
-Then the trapped set is normally hyperbolic and we have \eqref{e:wlog} (see \cite[(6.3.10)]{dz}, and see also \cite{cw, c} for the case of a degenerate minumum where incidentally we also have \eqref{e:w}).
+Then the part of the trapped set away from the cylindrical ends is normally hyperbolic and we have \eqref{e:wlog} (see \cite[(6.3.10)]{dz}, and see also \cite{cw, c} for the case of a degenerate minumum where incidentally we also have \eqref{e:w}).
 Consequently, by Theorem \ref{t:cont}, there is $z_0>0$ such that for all $s_1, \ s_2 >1/2$ such that $s_1 + s_2>2$, there is $C>0$ such that

 for all $z \in \mathbb C$ with $\re z \ge z_0$ and $\im z \ne 0$.
 In particular the spectrum of $-\Delta + V_W$ is absolutely continuous on $(z_0,\infty)$.

 But if $f$ and $V_W$ are suitably chosen, then $ \Delta + V_W$ has an eigenvalue embedded in the spectrum in $[0,z_0]$.
 Indeed, we have